richelbilderbeek/babette_article/cover_letter/cover_letter.md

 for publication in Methods in Ecology & Evolution.

 BEAST2 is one of the most widely used phylogenetic software tools.
-A probably cause for its success is that it is accompanied by programs that have a user-friendly graphical user interface.
+A probable cause for its success is that it is accompanied by programs that have a user-friendly graphical user interface.
 However, when doing an intensive exploration, with thousands of DNA alignments and/or model settings, a workflow of graphical user interfaces